 NOTE: To generate a new SSH key pair, you can use PuTTYgen (Windows) or the ssh-keygen command (Linux and Mac OS X).
 Find instructions on using PuTTYgen and instructions on using ssh-keygen.

 In the "Summary" tab, verify the chosen settings.
 Click "OK" to proceed.

 Microsoft Azure will now begin spinning up the new cluster.
 A notification will appear indicating the current status.

-The process can takes up to 40 minutes as the various nodes in the cluster are created and the load balancer is initialized.
+The process can take up to 40 minutes as the various nodes in the cluster are created and the load balancer is initialized.
 Once all the necessary elements of the solution been provisioned, you will see a notification and the new instances and related resources will appear in the "Resource groups" section of the Microsoft Azure management console.

 Step 3: Test the deployed application

 Enter the load balancer's domain name directly into your browser's address bar.
 You should now see your application.
 The image below shows the sample application's welcome page: